fairDataSociety/fds.js/readme.md

 The FDS Dapp Framework provides a high level javascript SDK for DApp developers to create and manage accounts, sign transactions using the associated Ethereum wallets, and interact with the Ethereum compatible blockchains and the Swarm network.

+## New in 0.2.0

+- Added support for node >=14.
+- Now works over the xDAI network
+- Minor bugs has been fixed!
+- ...and much more!

 ## New in 0.1.0

 - Now works in a Node environment.